-After the row of houses ….
+After the row of houses we meet ….

 The Platts family included father James, boatman but later ramoneur or chimney sweep, his wife and their three children, Myra Ann, Sarah and James junior.

 In May 1847 James, alias ’Rammonear’, had married Hannah Flinders, daughter of framework knitter John and Dorothy (nee Hemingway) and sister of Thomas of Chapel Street.

 The picture over the door of his house was described as a painted representation of Shipley Hall, underneath which were inscribed the words ‘James Platts, Ramoneur’.
 Having the residence of the local Conservative M.P. pictured above his front door would fit in well with James’s staunch ‘Blue’ political views.

 In 1855 James senior was fined at Smalley Petty Sessions for leaving three bags of soot for several hours in an Ilkeston street, to the danger and annoyance of passing residents.

 “Mr. Platt was a clever ventriloquist, and it gave us great pleasure when we knew he was coming to sweep our chimneys, for he always gave us an exhibition of his skill.
 It was wonderful to us to hear him holding a conversation with an imaginary boy up the chimney, and he was always ready to give us this pleasure.
 We did not trouble that we had not seen the boy go up the chimney.
 We were quite satisfied to hear Mr. Platts and him talking”.